Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Experimental Method

 Figure~\ref{fig:electrical_diagram} illustrates the setup in which the SJA array receives its input signal from a Rigol DG1022Z function generator, amplified by a YAMAHA HTR5470 amplifier.
 The signal is then routed through a 10~$\Omega$ resistor to prevent overloading before reaching the 12 SJAs wired in parallel.
 The power consumption of the SJA array was determined by measuring the power consumed by the amplifier while the SJAs were active ($P_\mathrm{amp,active}$) and subtracting the idle power consumption of the amplifier ($P_\mathrm{amp,idle}$) and the power dissipated by the resistor ($P_\mathrm{resistor}$):

 The power consumption of the amplifier was measured using a consumer-grade wattmeter, which has an uncertainty of $\pm$\SI{0.1}{\watt}.
+Power readings were monitored for at least one minute to ensure stability within the instrument's stated uncertainty.
 A Rigol DS1202Z-E oscilloscope was used to measure the RMS voltage drop across the resistor.
 The power dissipated by the resistor was then calculated using the equation:

 where $V_\mathrm{RMS}$ is the measured RMS voltage drop across the resistor, and $R$ is the resistance value.
 The uncertainty in this calculation was determined to be $\pm$\SI{0.1}{\watt}.
 Therefore, the total uncertainty in the power consumption of the SJAs was estimated to be $\pm$\SI{0.2}{\watt}.